OWASP/DevSecOpsGuideline/current-version/README.md

 - Process
 - Governance

-Under the Process section, we have conducted a detailed examination of the product development process and have divided it into the following four steps:
+Under the Process section, we have conducted a detailed examination of the product development process and have divided it into the following seven steps:
 - Design
 - Develop
+- Build
+- Test
+- Release
 - Deploy
 - Operate